me-js-bro/Bash/README.md

 ## Short Description
-#### Those who don't want to install and configure any other shell like the `zsh` and the `fish` shell, want to stay in the default `bash`, also want to make the experience of the bash more easy, can easily install this configuration.
+#### Those who don't want to install and configure any other shell like the `zsh` or the `fish` shell, want to stay in the default `bash`, also want to make the experience of the bash more easy, can easily install this configuration.
 Just simply run the `install.sh` script.
 It will install some necessary packages and a github repo.
 And then you can enjoy the configuration.

 <br>